JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 * **Memory management unit** is not shown but takes care of translation of virtual addresses to physical, checking the security bits of pages, etc.

 * **Caches** (three levels) thrive to provide instuctions with data from cache, such that it does not have to wait for the load.
-Caches are transparent to the user, he does not control, what will stay in cache.
+Caches are opaque to the user, he does not control, what will stay in cache.

 * **L1 Cache synchronization** If the processor contains many cores, their L1 cache is atomically synchronized.